-Certificate of enrolment/ letter of acceptance/CAS Number
+- Certificate of enrolment/ letter of acceptance/CAS Number.

-A valid passport
+- A valid passport.

-Proof of availability of funds to cover cost and living expenses in the UK
+- Proof of availability of funds to cover cost and living expenses in the UK.

-Original copies of your previous certificates
+- Original copies of previous qualifications and certificates.

-Study in UK
+Studying in the UK

 UKCOSA: The Council for International Education provides advice and information to international students studying in the UK on a range of practical matters such as immigration and visas and working during or after studying http://www.ukcosa.org.uk/pages/advice.htm